-Taken together, we demonstrated that it is possible to teach a highly compact network many context-dependent mappings sequentially.
-Although we demonstrated its effectiveness here with the supervised learning paradigm, it has the potential to be applied to other training frameworks. {Another method for overcoming catastrophic forgetting that belongs to the regularization approach, i.e., the EWC, has been successfully implemented in reinforcement learning \cite{Kirkpatricka2017}.
-As the EWC can be viewed as a special case of OWM in some circumstances (see supplementary text for details), it suggests that similar procedure could be extended for using OWM and PFC-like module in unsupervised conditions, thereby enabling networks to learn different mapping rules for different contexts.
-We expect such an approach, combined with effective methods of knowledge transfer, e.g., \cite{Rohrbach2010,yosinski2014transferable,Hinton2015, Schwarz2018}, may eventually lead to systems that have more flexibility and can learn to work in complex and dynamically changing situations}.
+Taken together, our study demonstrated that it is possible to teach a highly compact network many context-dependent mappings sequentially.
+Although we demonstrated its effectiveness here with the supervised learning paradigm, the OWM has the potential to be applied to other training frameworks. {Another regularization approach for overcoming catastrophic forgetting, i.e., the EWC, has been successfully implemented in reinforcement learning \cite{Kirkpatricka2017}.
+As the EWC can be viewed as a special case of OWM in some circumstances (see Supplementary Information for details), it suggests that similar procedures could be extended for the use of the OWM and CDP module in unsupervised conditions, thereby enabling networks to learn different mapping rules for different contexts by reinforcement learning.
+We expect that such an approach, combined with effective methods of knowledge transfer, e.g., \cite{Rohrbach2010,yosinski2014transferable,Hinton2015, Schwarz2018}, may eventually lead to systems with sufficient flexibility to work in complex and dynamic situations}.